 The grand old lady with views up the Princes Gardens to the Castle has always caught my eye.
 Whenever I get off the tram from the airport and head to wherever I’m going in Edinburgh I pass the doorman manning the door at the Rocco Forte owned hotel and wonder what its like inside.
 On my most recent visit to Edinburgh I decided to find out.

-While comparing two hotels is always subjective, and there’s very little between the Balmoral and its nearest rival, the Waldorf Astoria (articles on top hotels in Edinburgh: TimeOut, Telegraph).
+While comparing two hotels is always subjective, and there’s very little between The Balmoral Hotel and its nearest rival, the Waldorf Astoria (articles on top hotels in Edinburgh: TimeOut, Telegraph).
 When push comes to shove, those willing to make a pick between them tend to point to the Balmoral (two reviews on TripAdvisor: We compared and preferred it over the Waldorf Astoria, Go to the Balmoral if you want 5 Star).

 So we bundled into a cab and then dashed through the revolving door to escape the cold, offering a hurried greeting to the doorman as we sped past.